akien-mga/godot-old-wiki/devel_volunteers.md

 ## AI

-### NavMesh

-Godot lacks support for this feature.
-Help implementing it (specially from someone that understands how it is used in the industry) would be appreciated.

 ### General AI

 What kind of AI APIS are the most useful in the industry?
 Help defining this would, again, be appreciated.